 mkdir –p directory 1 directory2 directory3

-By using this switch if directory1 doesn’t exist mkir first makes the directory1 (parent) by itself.
+By using this switch if directory1 doesn’t exist mkdir first makes the directory1 (parent) by itself.

-Note: tree command shows the tree of the directory.
+Note: The tree command shows the tree of the directory.

-Here is some common switch of mkdir command:
+Here is some common switch of the mkdir command:

 set file mode (as in chmod), not a=rwx – umask.

-If you don’t have permission to use mkdir command you need to use Sudo permissions to contact a system administrator.
+If you don’t have permission to use the mkdir command you need to use Sudo permissions to contact a System Administrator.

 How to remove a directory

-By using of rmdir command you can remove your directory.
+By using of rmdir command you can remove your “orca” directory.